 Two things make this little game an ideal "bolt on" to about any campaign.

-- It's very easy to adapt to your particular scenario.
+- It is very easy to adapt to your particular scenario.
 Change or add stats.
 Come up with new/different assets.
 Allow different factions to start with more or less Influence.
 An hour's work would probably be more than enough to totally customize Scandalous Goons to be completely in step with your group's campaign.

 Oh, did I mention it's also free?!
+(I did, but it is worth repeating.)

 I can't wait to take this game and use it to model the politicians, gang lords, and guild masters of a fantasy town.
 Or to play out some huge space opera game where star lords and planetary tyrants develop assets like warp drive levels, planetary defenses, cloaking devices, trade goods, super soldiers, etc.